-NCA College of Management renders Diploma in International Financial Reporting (DipIFRs) training on a periodical basis.
-DipIFRs is the replacement of traditional GAAP concept.
+NCA College of Management renders Diploma in International Financial Reporting (DipIFR) training on a periodical basis.
+DipIFR is the replacement of traditional GAAP concept.
 It is an international qualification in IFRS developed by ACCA.

 This course is designed especially for Financial Professionals who pursue a detailed understanding of IFRS and its implications.
 The certified program enables an in-depth understanding of key IFRS rules and principles, its recognition, presentation, measurement and disclosure of its components in Financial Statements.